T-4-103 – Guidelines for Research Authorizations for Testing of Novel Supplements

 Note: Application must be received at least 90 days prior to trial establishment.
 One application is required per product per crop/crop group.
 Type or print clearly.
 Leave shaded areas blank.

-- The product will be tested in areas where movement out of the test site is not likely to occur (e.g. via run-off, erosion, leaching, etc.) and bystander exposure to the product or to treated plants or soil will be limited;
+- The product will be tested in areas where movement out of the test site is not likely to occur (for example, via run-off, erosion, leaching, etc.) and bystander exposure to the product or to treated plants or soil will be limited;

 - I will be responsible for, and assume the costs of, the safe disposal of the novel supplement and all crops produced on the land or growing medium to which the novel supplement is applied;